A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 We want to create the atoms of types 1 and 2 in two separate regions.
 To achieve this, we need to add two \lmpcmd{region} commands and then reintroduce the \lmpcmd{create\_atoms} commands, this time using the new regions instead of the simulation box region to place the atoms:

-The \lmpcmd{side in} and \lmpcmd{side out} keywords are used to define regions representing the inside and outside of the cylinder of radius 10 length units.
+The \lmpcmd{side in} and \lmpcmd{side out} keywords are used to define regions representing the inside and outside of the cylinder of radius 10 length units, respectively.
 Then, append a sixth section titled \lmpcmd{Save system} at the end of the file, ensuring that the \lmpcmd{write\_data} command is placed \emph{after} the \lmpcmd{minimize} command:

 \begin{note} A key improvement to the input is the addition of the \lmpcmd{write\_data} command.
 This command writes the state of the system to a text file called \flecmd{improved.min.data}.
-This \flecmd{.data} file will be used later to restart the simulation from the final state of the energy minimization step, eliminating the need to repeat the system creation and minimization. \end{note}

-Run the \flecmd{improved.min.lmp} file using \lammpsgui{}.
+This \flecmd{.data} file will be used later to restart the simulation from the final state of the energy minimization step, eliminating the need to repeat the system creation and minimization. \end{note} Run the \flecmd{improved.min.lmp} file using \lammpsgui{}.
 At the end of the simulation, a file called \flecmd{improved.min.data} is created.
 You can view the contents of this file from \lammpsgui{}, by right-clicking on the file name in the editor and selecting the entry \guicmd{View file improved.min.data}.

 The created \flecmd{.data} file contains all the information necessary to restart the simulation, such as the number of atoms, the box size, the masses, and the pair coefficients.
-This \flecmd{.data} file also contains the final positions of the atoms within the \lmpcmd{Atoms} section.
+This \flecmd{.data} file also contains the final positions of the atoms, along with their IDs and types, within the \lmpcmd{Atoms} section.
 The first five columns of the \lmpcmd{Atoms} section correspond (from left to right) to the atom indexes (from 1 to the total number of atoms, 1150), the atom types (1 or 2 here), and the positions of the atoms $x$, $y$, $z$.
 The last three columns are image flags that keep track of which atoms crossed the periodic boundary.
 The exact format of each line in the \lmpcmd{Atoms} section depends on the choice of \lmpcmd{atom\_style}, which determines which per-atom data is set and stored internally in LAMMPS.

 \begin{note} Instead of the \lmpcmdnote{write\_data} command, you can also use the \lmpcmdnote{write\_restart} command to save the state of the simulation to a binary restart file.
 Binary restart files are more compact, faster to write, and contain more information, making them often more convenient to use.
 For example, the choice of \lmpcmdnote{atom\_style} or \lmpcmdnote{pair\_style} is recorded, so those commands do not need to be issued before reading the restart.
 Note however that restart files are not expected to be portable across LAMMPS versions or platforms.
 Therefore, in these tutorials, and with the exception of \hyperref[all-atom-label]{Tutorial 3}, we primarily use \lmpcmdnote{write\_data} to provide you with a reference copy of the data file that works regardless of your LAMMPS version and platform. \end{note}